Customer small business financing solutions delivered through a single, online application.

 First impressions mean everything.
 Users often leave web pages in as little as 10 seconds if they don’t immediately like what they see.
 The same is true for your visiting in-store customers and passerby foot traffic.

 Let’s face it—practically everyone judges a book by its cover, and if your cover (storefront) isn’t impressive, many won’t give it a chance and come inside.
-Make sure your outside storefront and inside branding are clean, consistent, and intentional.
+Ensure your outside storefront and inside branding are clean, consistent, and intentional.

 To really deliver a holistic brand experience, get your brick-and-mortar location’s branding to match your digital branding as closely as possible.
-Use the same colors, fonts, taglines, and images to make the transition from online to in-store as seamless as possible, and vice versa.
+Use the same colors, fonts, taglines, and images to make the transition from online to in-store seamless and vice versa.

 This strategy is both a local marketing tactic and a genuine philanthropic effort—a win-win on all accounts.
 Think of ways you can get involved in the community to make your local area a better place and to build awareness and respect for your business.
 Here are a few ideas to consider: